 - A mid-size software company

-In the first example, the digital marketing analytics that provide actionable insights would include such things as look-to-buy ratios, Facebook ad click-through rates, leaky buckets (where people leave your website), and other related analytics.
+In the first example, the analytics that provide actionable insights would include such things as look-to-buy ratios, Facebook ad click-through rates, leaky buckets (where people leave your website), and other related analytics.

 For a small freelance marketing agency, the ratio of downloads of their free offer to schedule a demo and the ratio of demos to sales are probably much more valuable metrics than their social media engagement metrics.

 The mid-size software company is playing a very different game altogether.
 Their email campaign, cold call, website engagement, and direct sales metrics are just some of the channels this company may be pursuing as opposed to social media platforms.